-In accordance with SFAS 123R, we established a deferred tax benefit on certain share-based awards associated with our share-based compensation plans, including nonqualified stock options, but under current accounting standards we cannot establish a deferred tax benefit on share-based compensation costs associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
-For qualified stock options, we record tax benefit only in the period when disqualifying dispositions of the underlying stock occur.
-Tax benefit associated with total share-based compensation was approximately \$724,000 for the three months ended December 31, 2005.
-Excluding the impact of share-based compensation and the related tax benefit, the effective tax rate for the three months ended December 31, 2005 would have been 36.3%.
-As we cannot record the tax benefit for share-based compensation expense associated with qualified stock options until the occurrence of future disqualifying dispositions of the underlying stock, our future quarterly and annual effective tax rates will be subject to greater volatility and, consequently, our ability to estimate reasonably our future quarterly and annual effective tax rates is greatly diminished.
+In accordance with SFAS 123R, we recognize tax benefit upon expensing certain share-based awards associated with our share-based compensation plans, including nonqualified stock options and deferred stock unit awards, but under current accounting standards we cannot recognize tax benefit currently for those share-based compensation expenses associated with incentive stock options and employee stock purchase plan shares (qualified stock options).
+For qualified stock options that vested after our adoption of SFAS 123R, we recognize tax benefit only in the period when disqualifying dispositions of the underlying stock occur, and for qualified stock options that vested prior to our adoption of SFAS 123R, the tax benefit is recorded directly to additional paid-in capital.
+Tax benefit associated with total share-based compensation was approximately \$771,000 for the three months ended March 31, 2006.
+Excluding the impact of share-based compensation and the related tax benefit, the effective tax rate for the three months ended March 31, 2006 would have been 41.2%.
+Because we cannot recognize the tax benefit for share-based compensation expense associated with qualified stock options until the occurrence of future disqualifying dispositions of the underlying stock and because a portion of that tax benefit may be recorded directly to additional paid-in capital, our future quarterly and annual effective tax rates will be subject to greater volatility and, consequently, our ability to estimate reasonably our future quarterly and annual effective tax rates is greatly diminished.